|Coordinates:||21.2553 S 159.8097 W|

 Road went along the basis of hills, dividing the island into inner and outer part.
 Six tribes of Rarotonga for most part were in the state of war and people were living inside the road ring, in the mountains.
 During the wars only armed groups crossed the road and went towards the sea to fish.

-By early 20th century two thirds of the road still had ancient paving.
+By the early 20th century two thirds of the road still had ancient paving.

 Inner ringroad of Rarotonga

 Major part of Ara Metua exists up this day, although in some places the route has slightly changed.
 Approximately three fourths of the island can be circumnavigated by this road and only in some sections one should return to the younger Ara Tapu, which goes along the sea.
 Ara Metua has been preserved in northern, western, north-eastern side as 19.4 km long section, in the south-east as 2.8 km long section and as a 1.3 km long section in the south.
 Faint traces of former road are seen over the "missing" three sections which are 5.5 - 6 km long.